 Also, under a full sun, the berries will grow perfect.

 You can consider this one as a tough native plant since it is hard for the plants to get disease or pests.
 You have no worries about those issues, yet you still have to pay attention to fire blight.

-Wild Blue Phlox
+10. Wild Blue Phlox

 Blue is the warmest color, and you can feel its warmth although the Spring is just coming by selecting this native plant in your yard.
-Well, it is not blue only, there are lavender and white too for you to choose in order to brighten and change the ambience in front of your house.
+Well, it is not blue only, there are lavender and white too for you to choose in order to brighten and change the ambiance in front of your house.

 In early spring, the blue flowers from Wild Blue Phlox will bloom.
 The part sun for lighting this tree will be perfect as long as the soil type is acid, rich and moist.

 Although this is one of the small trees, Eastern Redbud is fast growing too.
 So you cannot underestimate this plant when you have it in the yard.
 This shade tree will be the center of attention for the birds as the birds will spread the seeds evenly to the ground.

 This plant loves full sun but can tolerate the partial shade as well.
 If you want to have a sunburst like garden, then you can purchase more than two plants to plant in your yard.

 What plant grows well in total shade?

 The Greek Valerian loves shade light for growing well.
 Red baneberries also love shady locations.
 So, you can choose those plants if you plan to have new plants in total shade.